-Significant market volatility has recently occurred in the commodities markets and the commodities futures markets.
-Such volatility is attributable in part to the COVID-19 pandemic, related supply chain disruptions, war, including the war between Russia and Ukraine, and continuing disputes among oil-producing countries.
-These and other events could cause continuing or increased volatility in the future, which may affect the value, pricing and liquidity of some investments or other assets, including those held by or invested in by USCI and the impact of which could limit USCI's ability to have a substantial portion of its assets invested in the Benchmark Component Futures Contracts.
+Market volatility is attributable to things like the COVID-19 pandemic and related supply chain disruptions, war (such as the Russia-Ukraine war), continuing disputes among oil-producing countries, the introduction of or changes in tariffs or trade barriers, and trade wars between nations.
+Events such as these, and others, could cause volatility in the future, which may affect the value, pricing and liquidity of some investments or other assets, including those held by or invested in by USCI and the impact of which could limit USCI's ability to have a substantial portion of its assets invested in the Benchmark Component Futures Contracts.
 In such a circumstance, USCI could, if it determined it appropriate to do so in light of market conditions and regulatory requirements, invest in other Futures Contracts and/or Other Related Investments.